 The torch was instantly extinguished.
 "Oh!
 This is so cruel!"
 Mrityunjoy exclaimed.
 He sat down and began thinking.
 There was no measure of time and the darkness stretched to infinity.
 Mrityunjoy wanted to employ all his physical and mental strength and shatter the darkness.
-His soul craved for light, the sky and the colourful world outside.
-He called out, "Oh sanyasi, Oh you cruel sanyasi, I don't want the treasure.
+His soul craved for light, the sky, and the colourful world outside.
+He called out, "Oh sannyasi, Oh you cruel sannyasi, I don't want the treasure.
 Rescue me from here."

-The sanyasi said, "You don't want the treasure?
+The sannyasi said, "You don't want the treasure?
 Then hold my hand and come with me."

 This time no torch was lit.
-Mrityunjoy held on to the sanyasi's robe and followed him.
-For a long time the two walked through the maze and upon reaching a particular spot, the sanyasi said, "Wait."
+Mrityunjoy held on to the sannyasi's robe and followed him.
+For a long time the two walked through the maze and upon reaching a particular spot, the sannyasi said, "Wait."

-Mritunjoy did as directed and shortly he heard the sound of a rusted iron gate being opened.
-The sanyasi took Mrityunjoy's hand and said, "Come."
+Mrityunjoy did as directed, and shortly he heard the sound of a rusted iron door being opened.
+The sannyasi took Mrityunjoy's hand and said, "Come."

 Mrityunjoy sensed that they had entered a room.
 There was the sound of flint stones being struck and when the torch was lit, Mrityunjoy saw the most amazing sight!
 Layers and layers of gold were embedded on the walls!
 The room was filled entirely with gold!
 Mrityunjoy's eyes sparkled and he cried out like an insane man, "This gold is mine - I cannot go away leaving it behind."